 Here are three different types of Experiential Marketing strategies:

-- Brand Booth: setting up a brand booth is a great way to show potential consumers who your brand is, and the benefits you offer.
+Setting up a brand booth is a great way to show potential consumers who your brand is, and the benefits you offer.
 Choosing a high-traffic event like a convention, fair, or any other populated gathering, allows you to get a higher level of experiential activations.
 Once you have your location selected, make sure to design an experience that lets people see the unique benefits associated with choosing your brand over others in your industry.
 It’s also vital to select proper brand ambassadors to run your brand booth.
 Brand ambassadors are the staff members you have chosen to show your product or service.
 They will be wearing your logo, talking about your products, and in essence, representing your brand.
 Make sure they are friendly, knowledgeable, and aesthetically in-line with how you wish to present your brand to potential consumers.

-- Mobile Tours: Mobile tours combine the advantages of a brand booth with the addition of serving as essentially a moving billboard.
+Mobile tours combine the advantages of a brand booth with the addition of serving as essentially a moving billboard.
 A mobile tour involves having a branded vehicle travel through areas populated by your key demographic, making stops in hand-picked areas to engage with consumers.

 An essential component of this experiential market strategy is to make sure you do significant research into where your key demographic resides.
 You want your brand vehicle to be moving through population zones where you have the highest chance of being seen by potential consumers.
 The same goes for each stop in the tour; though not as focused as when using a brand booth, each stop should be somewhere guaranteed to produce valuable activations and connections.

-- Virtual Showcase: if you design it properly, a virtual showcase can achieve the same level of customer engagement as an in-person event.
+If you design it properly, a virtual showcase can achieve the same level of customer engagement as an in-person event.
 If your product or service exists in the digital space, this is all the easier.
 Allowing a consumer to utilize a free version of the product, with possible guidance by an experienced ambassador, can achieve similar emotional connections to a brand booth or mobile tour.
 While this isn’t as efficient as a physical event, many of the same principles that work with any other experiential marketing strategy still apply.

 Can I integrate my digital marketing strategies into these methods?